A View On Cities > Amsterdam > Amsterdam Attractions > Anne Frank House

 Anyone with some knowledge of World War II knows the story of Anne Frank and her famous diary.
-A visit to Amsterdam gives guests an opportunity to visit the location where young Anne and her family were holed up in virtual silence for 2 years, along with the Van Pels family and Mr. Frit Pfeffer, hoping to escape the hatred of the Nazi regime.
+A visit to Amsterdam gives guests an opportunity to visit the location where young Anne and her family were holed up in virtual silence for two years.

 About Anne Frank